AndreEnes/AndreEnes.github.io/dashcam.md

 ---
 layout: default
-title: Projects
+title: IoT Dashcam Crash Detection System
 nav_order: 11
 ---

 [Back](projects.md)

-## Dashcam

-IoT Crash Detection Camera System
+## IoT Dashcam Crash Detection System

 In 2019, over 141,000 traffic victims were reported in Spain.
 Identifying the cause of an accident was often a complex task, especially without reliable evidence.
 DASHCAM was developed to address this issue by combining IoT technology with real-time data capture, offering automatic visual documentation of accidents.